It always happens when you least expect it.

 The next thing you know, you’re walking back into your flat at 7:30am, having had an unexpectedly epic evening.

-That’s what happens every time you go to the Palomar.
+That’s what happens every time you go to The Palomar.

 This small restaurant in Soho has a certain energy that you’ll feel the moment you walk in the room.
 Maybe it’s the music.
 Maybe it’s the bar seating.
 Maybe it’s the lighting.
 Maybe it’s your server reaching over to make notes on your menu, just to be sure you don’t miss the good stuff.
-And maybe it’s the fact that he’s also drinking.

-Palomar is a great restaurant throughout, but the almost all of this fun happens at the bar.
+The Palomar is a great restaurant throughout, but almost all of this fun happens at the bar.
 If you don’t manage to get a booking for the first seating at the bar then we suggest you put your name down and head to a pub near by while you wait for a seat, rather than sit at a table in the back of the restaurant.
 Those are nice for someone who needs a little bit control in their lives, as they can be booked in advance.
-But the whole idea of a night at Palomar is giving up control and meticulous planning and giving in to where the night may take you.
+But the whole idea of a night at The Palomar is giving up control and meticulous planning and giving in to where the night may take you.

 All meals should begin with a round loaf of bread.
 Rip off a chunk and dip in the tahini and tomato sauce that come alongside it.

 This comes with ‘burnt goat cheese’ and ‘hazelnut brittle’ and even people who ‘don’t like beetroot’ will devour this.